-6 https://electionstatistics.sos.la.gov/Data/Early_Voting_Statistics/statewide/ 2023_1014_StatewideStats.pdf (last visited 2024/6/26)
+6 https://electionstatistics.sos.la.gov/Data/Early_Voting_Statistics/statewide/ 2023 1014 StatewideStats.pdf (last visited 2024/6/26)

-election day or for early voting.
+homes, hospitals, or another congregate setting and who are unable to travel to a polling place on election day or for early voting.
 Some voters with mobility impairments may also have difficulty physically accessing polling places and may choose to vote absentee by mail.

-- 28. Louisiana voters with a disability may need assistance from another person to submit an application for an absentee ballot, to complete the absentee ballot, or to return an absentee ballot to the United States Postal Service or parish registrar. - 29.
+- 38. Louisiana voters with a disability may need assistance from another person to submit an application for an absentee ballot, to complete the absentee ballot, or to return an absentee ballot to the United States Postal Service or parish registrar. - 39.
 The Statutes at Issue contain new restrictions on absentee voting that impose criminal penalties on certain forms of assistance for absentee voters, including absentee voters with disabilities.
-These restrictions will cause some people with disabilities to be unable to receive assistance with voting from the person of their choice that they trust, causing them to be disenfranchised. - 30.
+These restrictions will cause some people with disabilities to be unable to receive assistance with voting from the person of their choice that they trust, causing them to be disenfranchised. - 40.
 This action challenges certain provisions of the Louisiana Election Code that prevent Louisiana voters with disabilities from requesting assistance with voting from a person of the voter's choice.
 These Louisiana state voting laws are preempted by federal law, specifically Section 208 of the Voting Rights Act of 1965.
 Recognizing that voters with disabilities are disproportionately denied access to voting, Congress amended the Voting Rights Act in 1984 to ensure that people who require assistance in voting due to disability, blindness, or inability to read or write can receive assistance "from a person of the voter's choice."
-52 U.S.C. § 10508. - 31.
+52 U.S.C. § 10508. - 41.
 That right to choose a person of the voter's choice for assistance applies to all aspects of the voting process regardless of the method by which the voter lawfully chooses to vote.
 OCA-Greater Houston v.
 Texas, 867 F.3d 604, 614-15 (5th Cir.
-2017). - 32.
+2017). - 42.
 Louisiana's voting restrictions contained within the Statutes at Issue infringe upon this federal statutory right.
 Rather than having the right to receive help from "a person of the voter's choice" as guaranteed by Section 208 of the Voting Rights Act, Louisiana voters with disabilities will now face substantially limited options due to the Statutes at Issue.
 They may only seek help from an immediate family member, as defined by the Louisiana Election Code, or from another person only if that person has not and will not assist anyone else.
 Thus, for example, an individual with a disability living in a congregate setting such as a nursing home or group home may not receive assistance from a staff member of that facility to submit an absentee ballot to vote, or with an initial application to vote via absentee ballot, if that staff member has or plans to help any other resident or patient with voting.